Types of Businesses

 Customs Brokerage Firms

-Customs brokerage firms handle transport of imports and exports.
+Customs brokerage firms handle the transport of imports and exports.
 They can arrange shipments, do all the paperwork, and ensure those shipments are in compliance with U.S. Customs regulations.
 Check the yellow pages for local brokers such as:

 Web-Based Business